francocalvo/learning/README.md

 This repository is organized to reflect my learning path, including notes from courses, books, projects, and practice problems.

+Also, as a disclaimer of sorts, I think there are three types of learning: formal learning, non-formal learning and informal learning.

+This repo is for the second type: non-formal.
+As such, it doesn't include notes on things I learn day-to-day on the job or other types of personal projects.
+Also it doesn't include notes on my Civil Engineering clases at UTN FRP nor Software Engineering classes at UNL FICH.

 ## Table of Contents

 - [Introduction](#introduction)